nickjj/ansible-monit/README.md

     # REQUIRED.
     pid_path: "/full/path/to/pid/file/foo.pid"

-    # What is the full path to start the program?
+    # What is the command to start the program?
     # OPTIONAL: Defaults to using init.d with the process name.
     start: "/etc/init.d/$process start"

-    # What is the full path to start the program?
+    # What is the command to stop the program?
     # OPTIONAL: Defaults to using init.d with the process name.
     stop: "/etc/init.d/$process stop"

     # How long in seconds should monit wait before it assumes the process timed out?
-    # OPTIONAL: Defaults to 0 (disabled).
+    # OPTIONAL: Defaults to 60 (use 0 disabled).
-    timeout: 0
+    timeout: 60

     # Additional monit configuration scripting.
     # OPTIONAL: Defaults to an empty string.